-The Audit Committee is responsible for ensuring the adequacy of the Bank's corporate accounting and financial reporting processes and the quality and integrity of the Bank's financial statements and reports.
-It is also responsible for reviewing and ensuring the effectiveness of the Bank's internal control system, the Bank's internal audit function and the performance of the Head of Internal Audit.
-It also reviews and ensures the adequacy of the qualifications, independence and performance of the Bank's external auditor.
-An additional key role of the Committee is to maintain an open avenue of communication between it and the external auditor, management and its internal auditors.
+The Audit Committee is responsible for ensuring the adequacy of the Group's corporate accounting and financial reporting processes and the quality and integrity of the Bank's financial statements and reports.
+It is also responsible for reviewing and ensuring the effectiveness of the Group's internal control system, the internal audit function and the performance of the Head of Internal Audit.
+It also reviews and ensures the adequacy of the qualifications, independence and performance of the chartered public accountants engaged as the Group's independent auditor.
+An additional key role of the Committee is to maintain an open avenue of communication between it and the independent auditor, the Bank's management and its internal auditors.

-Governance and Human Resources Committee
+Governance and Human Resources ("GHR") Committee

-The Committee is responsible for assisting the Board in fulfilling its oversight responsibilities for the Bank's corporate governance framework.
-This includes monitoring Board Committee effectiveness, director nominations, assessment and remuneration.
-The Committee is also responsible for assisting the Board fulfill its oversight responsibilities for the appointment, performance evaluation and compensation of the Chief Executive Officer, as well as certain other Senior Executives, talent development, retention strategies and succession planning, philosophy and principles for compensation programs and the design and application of material compensation programs.
+The GHR Committee is responsible for assisting the Board in fulfilling its oversight responsibilities for the Group's corporate governance framework.
+This includes monitoring Board committee effectiveness, Director nominations, assessment and remuneration.
+The Committee is also responsible for assisting the Board in fulfilling its oversight responsibilities for the appointment, performance evaluation and compensation of the Chief Executive Officer and certain other Senior Executives, talent development, retention strategies and succession planning, philosophy and principles for compensation programs and the design and application of material compensation programs.